Canon 20D vs T6i

 Review summary: Canon 20D vs T6i

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 20D and the Canon T6i?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 20D: